F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Related Work

-Some works \cite{rashid2018qmix,son2019qtran} obtain a decomposable joint Q-value function through centralized training and only use the local Q-value function for each agent in execution stage.
-The graph convolutional method~\cite{jiang2018graph} introduces the graph neural networks (GNN)~\cite{scarselli2008graph} to directly model the local Q-value function, without decomposing the joint Q-value function.
-In addition to the value-based methods, the actor-critic algorithms are very suitable for the CTDE training mechanism because of their special structure composed of actor and critic.
-Actor-critic-based multi-agent reinforcement learning algorithms generally train a central-critic (based on individual observations and policies of all agents) centrally, and use the actor which is only based on the local observation during decentralized execution for each agent.
-The method COMA \cite{foerster2018counterfactual} learns a shared centralized counterfactual baseline for all agents, which addresses the credit assignment problem in cooperative multi-agent learning. \cite{wei2018multiagent} extends the Soft Q-Learning~\cite{haarnoja2017reinforcement} to multi-agent to solve relative over-generalization problem.
+The algorithms that follow the CTDE mechanism can be divided into two categories: value-based methods and actor-critic-based methods.
+For value-based methods, some works \citep{rashid2018qmix,son2019qtran} obtain a decomposable joint Q-value function through centralized training and only use the local Q-value function for each agent in the execution stage.
+The graph convolutional method~\citep{jiang2018graph} introduces the graph neural networks (GNN)~\citep{scarselli2008graph} to factorize the joint Q-value function without decomposable assumption. \citet{Yang2018MeanFM} and \citet{Wang2020BreakingTC} introduce the mean-field approximation to mitigate the curse of dimentionality of joint Q-value function.
+The actor-critic-based algorithms are more suitable for the CTDE training mechanism than the value-based methods because of their unique structure composed of the actor and the critic.
+Actor-critic-based multi-agent reinforcement learning algorithms generally train a central-critic (based on individual observations and policies of all agents) centrally and use the actor, which is only based on the local observation during decentralized execution for each agent.
+COMA \citep{foerster2018counterfactual} learns a shared centralized counterfactual baseline for all agents, which addresses the credit assignment problem in cooperative multi-agent learning. \citet{wei2018multiagent} extends the Soft Q-Learning~\citep{haarnoja2017reinforcement} to multi-agent to solve relative over-generalization problem.
+A line of works \citep{lowe2017multi, li2019robust, reddy2019risk} extend the DDPG\citep{lillicrap2015continuous} algorithm to multi-agent scenarios.
+Unlike previous methods, MADDPG~\citep{lowe2017multi} centrally trains a central critic for each agent.
+M3DDPG~\citep{li2019robust} introduces the minimax method to maximize the expected returns when the other agents have the lowest returns.
+RC-MADDPG~\citep{reddy2019risk}, in addition to maximizing the expected return of the agent, additionally introduces the variation of return (VOR) as an optimization goal, making the policy performance of the agent more stable.